davidemiceli/chainode/README.md

 The main features are:

 - _**Highly scalable**_
-  - *Each peer can an be deployed, executed, and scaled up and down asynchronously and independently from the others peers.
+  - *Each peer can be deployed, executed, and scaled up and down asynchronously and independently from the others peers.
 Peers can be runned as containers on different clusters handled by different container orchestrators (like Kubernetes, Mesos, etc).*
+- _**Load balancing**_
+  - *Designed to support high data volumes, the blocks and the ledger are load balanced: the blocks are distributed between different peers that acts as a single one, sharing the same Kafka group id.*
 - _**Resilient**_
   - *Each peer is resistant to failures.
-If a peer service (or the node where it is running) falls, it can be immediately restarted on another node without (thanks to Kafka features) losing data and starting from where he had stopped.*
+If a peer service (or the node where it is running) falls, it can be immediately restarted on another node without (thanks to Kafka retention features) losing data and starting from where he had stopped.*
 - _**Message driven**_
   - *The network communication is Kafka based.
 The peers communicate with each other by exchanging messages asynchronously.
 Communication can be public or private.*
 - _**Fast**_